Juan Pajota: Military tactics

-His intimate knowledge of the enemy's activity, the local people and terrain proved to be crucial to the rescue.
+His knowledge of the enemy's activity, the local people and terrain proved to be crucial to the rescue.
 His instructions to the local villagers to muzzle their dogs to quell barking at passing American troops was timely and prudent.
-His recommendation that the mission be moved back 24 hours to Lt.
-Col. Henry A. Mucci due to heavy Japanese activities proved to be a wise move.
-Another great idea of Capt.
+His recommendation that the mission to be moved back 24 hours to Lt.
+Col. Henry A. Mucci due to heavy Japanese presence also proved quite prudent, as many of these troops ultimately left the area before the raid began.
+Another idea of Capt.
 Pajota was a flyover of an American plane to divert the enemy's attention and distract their attention while the troops were moving.
 His troops held back the advancing Japanese tanks and reinforcements and prevented them from crossing the Cabu Bridge to engaged the rescuers and POWs.
-He had procured about 50 carabaos (water buffalo) carts for a caravan that was used to transport the prisoners to friendly lines that saved the lives of many prisoners.
+He had procured about 50 carabaos (water buffalo) carts for a caravan that was used to transport the prisoners to friendly lines that saved the lives of prisoners.